VinceIP/MochaChip/README.md

 ## About

-mochachip.MochaChip is an emulator/interpreter for the [CHIP-8 interpreted language](https://en.wikipedia.org/wiki/CHIP-8) written
-in Java 17.
+MochaChip is an emulator/interpreter for the [CHIP-8 interpreted language](https://en.wikipedia.org/wiki/CHIP-8) written in Java 17.

 CHIP-8 was created in the 1970s to be run on hobbyist 8-bit microcomputers like